ChangeWindows/Content/desktop/99999.md

  - Battery settings are now displayed on one single page
  - Under "Activation" Windows will now say that the license is coupled to your account
  - Update History is moved out of Advanced Options in Windows Update
- - Insiders can no longer set change the Feedback behavior, it is now set to always ask questions
+ - Insiders can no longer change the Feedback behavior, it is now set to always ask questions
  - The "Updates installed" notification now links to the Update history instead of Windows Update
  - Some icons have been updated for individual pages
  - Ctrl + E now sets focus to the search bar